 - NGINX Amplify is Generally Available, Owen Garrett (video here)

-Good morning everyone, and thanks for joining us here for the first demonstration of our newest product: NGINX Controller.
+Chris Stetson: Good morning everyone, and thanks for joining us here for the first demonstration of our newest product, the NGINX Controller.
 I’m Chris Stetson, and I’m Head of Engineering for the Controller team.
 Joining me is Rachael Passov, who’s one of our engineers.
-We’ll be doing the hard work of actually demoing the product.
-Rachael?
+She’ll be doing the hard work of actually demoing the product.

 We’re very excited to show you the Controller product.
 It’s a critical part of the application platform that Owen Garrett was just talking about.